Trump’s Tax Cut Risks Your SNAP, Medicaid Benefits

 The GOP budget blueprint could slash lifesaving programs for millions of U.S. households.

-Tax season may be over, but your tax breaks and certain federal benefits for next year are still uncertain.
+Tax season might be finished, but your tax breaks and certain federal benefits for next year are still uncertain.

-The blueprint mandates $4 trillion in spending cuts, while offsetting at least $1.5 trillion of the federal budget through cuts to federal programs like Medicaid and the Supplemental Nutrition Assistance Program (SNAP) over a decade.
+The blueprint mandates $4 trillion in spending cuts, while offsetting at least $1.5 trillion of the federal budget through cuts to such federal programs as Medicaid and the Supplemental Nutrition Assistance Program (SNAP) over a decade.

 Sign up for Kiplinger’s Free E-Newsletters